Computer Information Systems (CIS) - Degree

 Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, each with a grade of "C" or better; and MTH020; or placement above stated course levels.

-CIS151 is the first of a four-course sequence that uses the Cisco Networking Academy curriculum.
+CIS151 is the first of a three-course sequence that uses the Cisco Networking Academy curriculum.
 The course is a comprehensive program designed to teach student networking and internetworking technology skills.
 It introduces networking standards, concepts, topology, media and terminology including LANs, WANs, the OSI model, cabling, IP addressing, subnetting, network hardware and various protocols.
 Additional material is supplied that goes beyond the scope of the Cisco curriculum.

 Additional Course Fee: $35.00

-CIS152 Routing and Switching Essentials
+CIS152 Switching, Routing and Wireless Essentials

 Credits 4Winter